icarecti/chatgpt_macro_for_texstudio/README.md

 Make sure you're using TeXstudio version `4.5.2rc1` or higher.
 To check your version, go to "Help" -> "About TeXstudio."

-If you need to update, download the latest version from the [TeXstudio release page](https://github.com/texstudio-org/texstudio/releases)
+If you need to update, download the latest version from the [TeXstudio release page](https://github.com/texstudio-org/texstudio/releases).

-For Linux users, download the AppImage, make it executable, and run it
+For Linux users, download the `*AppImage`, make it executable, and run it.
 </details>

 <details>